Szymusiok/python_simple_can_simulator/README.md

 ### send_random_message
   use by: ``` send_random_message() ```
-  Generates a random CAN message from a possible 3 types: ODOMETR, DOOR_OPEN, STOP_BUTTON and adds it to the queue.
+  Generates a random CAN message from a possible 2 types: ODOMETR and STOP_BUTTON and adds it to the queue.

 ### receive_message
   use by: ``` received_message = receive_message() ```